api3dao/old-api3-docs/docs/dao-members/dashboard/proposals.md

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2,3]" />

 Staking tokens in the DAO pool gives you governance rights to create and vote on proposals.
-To create a proposal, you must hold at least 0.1% of the total pool shares and not have created a proposal in the last seven days.
-This required percentage, set in the [`Api3Pool.sol`](https://github.com/api3dao/api3-dao/blob/main/packages/pool/contracts/Api3Pool.sol) contract, can be adjusted by the DAO.
+To create a proposal, you must hold at least 0.1% of the total pool shares and you must not have created a proposal in the last seven days.
+This required percentage, as well as other DAO parameters, can be adjusted by the DAO as described in [Dashboard Attributes](../contract-architecture/dashboard-attributes.md).

 You can vote on all proposals or delegate your voting power to someone else.
+See the [delegation pitch section](https://forum.api3.org/c/delegation-pitch/7) of the API3 forum for posts by community members offering to act as delegates or to post your own delegate pitch.

 ## Getting Started

 1. Access the [DAO Dashboard](https://api3.eth.link/)
-2. Click the **Connect Wallet** button in the upper right hand corner and connect to your wallet using the mainnet.
+2. Click the **Connect Wallet** button in the upper right hand corner and connect to your wallet using the Ethereum Mainnet.

 <!-------------------------->
 ## Proposals and History